cecolby11/msds-434-project/iac/README.md

     - service account user
     - app engine deployer
     - cloud build service account
-  - create a new key via the console on the service account and download the JSON. save it as an environment variable/secret in your CICD project to use in the workflow (base64 encode the json you downloaded to add it to variables: in terminal on your machine, run `cat path/to/your/credentials.json | base64 | pbcopy`)
+  - create a new key via the console on the service account and download the JSON. save the content as an environment variable/secret in the CICD project (e.g. GitHub secret) to use in the workflow (if you base64 encode it, need to decode it in the workflow before passing it to GOOGLE_CREDENTIALS)
 - Per project: Create a new private storage bucket for your account terraform state files, if you would like to use remote state.
 Configure the bucket name and the absolute path to your credentials file in `state.tf` (or if you are creating a new envivronment, update the 'prefix' in the `state.tf` file to save your environment's state at a new path in the existing bucket).

 ### Build